T. V. Raju

-Thotakura Venkata Raju (Telugu: తోటకూర వెంకట రాజు), better known as T. V. Raju (1921 - 20 February 1973), was an Indian music composer who primarily worked in Telugu cinema.
+Thotakura Venkata Raju (25 October 1921 – 20 February 1973), popularly known as T. V. Raju, was an Indian music composer who predominantly worked in Telugu cinema.
+Known for his versatility and significant contributions to both mythological and social drama films, Raju established himself as one of the leading music directors of his time.

 He worked as an assistant composer to P. Adinarayana Rao in the film Palletoori Pilla (1950).
 He acted in a small role in the same film.
 His debut film as independent music director was Tingu Ranga (1952) directed by B. A. Subba Rao.
 His music in the films Panduranga Mahatyam (1957), Sri Krishna Pandaveeyam (1966) and Sri Krishnavataram (1967) is memorable.
 T. V. Raju also proved his mettle as versatile music composer in social drama genre movies similar to 1961 film Taxi Ramudu.
 Satyam assisted him for many films.
 His association with "NAT Combines" production house, N. T. Rama Rao films yielded many hits.
 He even made Mohammed Rafi sing a song for 1969 film Bhale Thammudu.

+Early life

+Totakura Venkata Raju was born on 25 October 1921 in Raghudevapuram near Rajahmundry in Andhra Pradesh.
+Raju displayed an early interest in music.
+Coming from a family with a strong inclination toward the arts, he pursued his musical training in Rajahmundry before moving to Madras (now Chennai) to establish a career in the film industry.